stefanmeili/FastFD/README.md

 ```

 ## GPU
 FastFD can be set to use the Cupyx sparse libraries.
+However, this is currently very much a beta feature.
+The current
-The current version of Cupy (8.5) only supports a least squares
+ version of Cupy (8.5) only supports a least squares solver ('lsqr') which is much slower than the default 'spsolve'.
-solver ('lsqr') which is much slower than the default 'spsolve'.
-Currently, 'scipy' is faster than 'cupy' on a Ryzen 9 3900X
+ Currently, 'scipy' is faster than 'cupy' on a Ryzen 9 3900X with an RTX 2080Ti, running on CPU is faster than GPU.
+However,
-with an RTX 2080Ti, running on CPU is faster than GPU.
-However, spsolve will be implemented in the upcoming release of Cupy 9.0
+ spsolve will be implemented in the upcoming release of Cupy 9.0

 ## Solution Coordinates
 Meshgrid coordinates matching the solution format are available using `FDModel.coords`